planetarium/snack.planetarium.dev/content/posts/2019/08/pycon-sprint-2019/index.eng.md

 When a node (A) receives a query from another node (B) about a block’s content that the node (B) doesn't have, it (A) divides the block into a certain number and passes the block hash to the node (B) that sent the query.

 But there was a problem in this process in which apart from the first response, the number of block hash received was one less than the expected amount.
-Contributor [Baek Daehyun][gurrpi] set off on a quest to solve this problem.
+Contributor [Daehyun Paik][gurrpi] set off on a quest to solve this problem.

 And thanks to his contribution, we now can send and receive block hashes in the right amount.